 There are a billion and one thing I learnt from hosting my first exhibition at Rusten House, much of it passed down to me from my curator Janita Byrne at QPRC Cultural Arts.
 I thought I’d note them all down and share them here.
 Here is list of what to consider:

-1. Create a catchy and easy to remember exhibition title, which has meaning for you
+- Create a catchy and easy to remember exhibition title, which as meaning for you.

-2. Pick a date when a blockbuster art exhibition is happening in your region and you can, if you wish, piggyback on the visitors coming into your region from that event, to also visit your exhibition.
-For example, the Cressida Campbell exhibition is currently exhibited at the National Gallery of Australia and is running at around the same time as my exhibition at the Lake George Winery (29 October 2022 – 29 Jan 2023).
+- Pick a date when a blockbuster art exhibition is happening in your region and you can, if you wish, piggyback on the visitors coming into your region from that event, to also visit your exhibition.
+For example, the Cressida Campbell exhibition was running at the National Gallery of Australia around the same time as my exhibition.

-5. Prepare your theme story for your exhibition, explaining your purpose or theme behind your work.
+- Prepare your theme story for your exhibition, explaining your purpose or theme behind your work.\

-12. Ensure each artwork has your Signature and Brand and Website details stamped on the
+- Ensure each artwork has your Signature and Brand and Website details stamped on the back.

 HANGING